robinfhu/ng-json-explorer/README.md

 Simple json explorer angular directive that uses raw json data as source.

-This module is based in the firefox jsonview extenrsion made by Ben Hollis: https://github.com/bhollis/jsonview/
+This module is based in the firefox jsonview extension made by Ben Hollis: https://github.com/bhollis/jsonview/

+Modifications by Robin Hu.

 Usage
 -------------------------